 Herbie's Audio Lab is a world leader in micro-vibration and microphonics control for home audio and video electronics.
 Today's electronic components have potential to deliver amazingly accurate and life-like audio reproduction.
 Unfortunately, micro-vibrations interfere with this potential, introducing distortion, grunge, glare, fuzziness, loss of focus, and untrue frequency response.
 By controlling micro-vibrations and microphonics, Herbie's Audio Lab products help your audio and video gear achieve their true potential, rendering a more natural and dynamic result that's more faithful to the originally recorded event.
 Click a link or picture from the menu bar above to begin exploring our highly acclaimed line of products.

 Because Herbie's Audio Lab products are made in-house, are not mass-produced, and are sold directly to the consumer, these products do not have conventional distributor and dealer price mark‑up.
 Instead, we simply price our products for a fair return on material investments and labor, while aiming to keep prices as low as reasonably possible.

-In addition to individual-item quantity price breaks, Herbie's Audio Lab provides a quantity discount of 1% off for every $100 purchased on each order to a maximum 10% off.
+In addition to individual-item quantity price breaks on some items, Herbie's Audio Lab provides a quantity discount of 1% off for every $100 purchased on each order to a maximum 10% off.
 The Shopping Cart applies the discount automatically for you.

 Dealers: Because our products are priced for direct-to-the-customer retail, Herbie's Audio Lab does not accommodate dealer or distributor pricing.

 Herbie's Audio Lab ships via USPS Priority Mail (default) or USPS Express Mail.
 Most orders ship within one or two business days.

 International: International orders are shipped via USPS Express Mail, Priority Mail, or First-Class International Package.
 The default Express Mail is recommended for orders greater than $200.00 and when fastest delivery is desired.
 International orders vary in cost according to shipping weight.
 Actual cost may be different than the default rates that appear on the Shopping Cart Order Form and might be adjusted accordingly after the order is packaged for shipment.